Heartbeat

 - Interval slider — a snap-to-preset slider with positions for 5m, 10m, 15m, 30m, 45m, 1h, 2h, 4h.
 Displays the formatted value (e.g. "15m", "2h") next to the label

 - Model picker — a dropdown button showing the selected service+model, or "Default" when no override is set.
 Opens a dropdown menu listing all configured services with their icons and model IDs.
-Selecting "Default" clears the override and uses the first configured service.
-If the previously selected service is removed, heartbeat falls back to the default automatically
+Selecting "Default" clears the override and uses the remote-first default above.
+If the previously selected service is removed, heartbeat falls back to that default automatically

 - Custom prompt editor — a text field (max 4000 characters) for editing the heartbeat prompt, with a save button that appears when changes are detected.
 Shows the default prompt text when no custom prompt is set.
 A character counter (X/4000) is displayed in the editor as the user types